Spanish and Portuguese Studies

 10 courses (minimum, students who place below Advanced Spanish and/or Advanced Portuguese will require additional courses) as follows:

-- 1 course to demonstrate mastery of Advanced Spanish
+- One course to demonstrate mastery of Advanced Spanish

-Students who begin their study of Spanish above the advanced level may substitute a 200-level elective.
-Heritage speakers of Spanish may substitute SPAN 199 or SPAN 204 (Advanced Spanish Language and Hispanic Culture for Heritage Speakers I or II).
+Students who begin their study of Spanish above the advanced level may substitute a 3000-level elective.
+Heritage speakers of Spanish may substitute SPAN 2105 or SPAN 2204 (Advanced Spanish Language and Hispanic Culture for Heritage Speakers I or II).

-- 1 semester of PORT 151 (Advanced Conversation) or PORT 199 (Cultures of the Portuguese-Speaking World)
+- One semester of PORT 2151 (Advanced Conversation) or PORT 2199 (Cultures of the Portuguese-Speaking World)

-- 2 literature and culture courses (These courses must be taken on campus or in the GU summer program in Quito).
-Students may select from:
+- Two literature and culture courses (These courses must be taken on campus.*) Students may select from:

 - 2 linguistics courses, one in Spanish linguistics and one in Portuguese linguistics

-- 1 course at the 400-level taught in Spanish (numbered at SPAN 402 or above) or Portuguese (may be cross-listed)
+- 1 course at the 4000-level taught in Spanish or Portuguese (may be cross-listed)

-Students may count one 200–400 level course taught in the Department of Spanish & Portuguese in a language other than Spanish and Portuguese (e.g., English or Catalan) towards the major.
+*Note: Students attending the Quito Summer program can substitute these courses for the content courses offered by the Quito program.
+Students may count one 3000–4000 level course taught in the Department of Spanish & Portuguese in a language other than Spanish and Portuguese (e.g., English or Catalan) towards the major.
 Alternatively, with the permission of the Director of Undergraduate Studies, students may count a maximum of one course taken outside the department, if the course subject is deemed relevant to the Spanish major.

 Integrated Writing Requirement